 Leica M10-R vs Pentax K-50

 The Leica M10-R and the Pentax K-50 are two digital cameras that were revealed to the public, respectively, in July 2020 and June 2013.
-The M10-R is a rangefinder-style mirrorless camera, while the K-50 is a DSLR.
+The M10-R is a rangefinder-focusing mirrorless camera, while the K-50 is a DSLR.
 The cameras are based on a full frame (M10-R) and an APS-C (K-50) sensor.
 The Leica has a resolution of 40.9 megapixels, whereas the Pentax provides 16.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.